portworx/px-docs/cloud/dcos_acs_engine.md

 The example deployment here uses DCOS with pre-attached disks and VM scale sets.
 The sample json file can be found in the acs-engine repository under [examples/disks-managed/dcos-preAttachedDisks-vmss.json](examples/disks-managed/dcos-preAttachedDisks-vmss.json)

+The most important consideration for Portworx is to ensure that the target nodes have at least one "local" attached disk that can be used to contribute storage to the global storage pool.

 For the `masterProfile`, specify an appropriate value for `dnsPrefix` which will be used for fully qualified domain name (FQDN).
 <br>Use the default `vmSize` or select an appropriate value for the machine type and size.
 <br>Specify the number and size of disks that will be attached to each DCOS private agent